Proposals for Faculty-led Short Courses

-January All proposals (complete with Program Director & Executive or Academic Dean’s approval) should be submitted by this date via the Study Abroad Office's online application system.
-Proposals will be reviewed by the Study Abroad Office (SAO) and Provost’s Office and decisions will be made in coordination with the deans.
+March 1 All proposals (complete with Program Director & Executive or Academic Dean’s approval) should be submitted by this date via email.
+Proposals will be reviewed by the Study Abroad Office (SAO) and Study Away Committe with recommendations to Provost’s Office and deans.

-April Faculty will be notified of final acceptance from Provost's Office
+May 1 Faculty must submit Stage 2 Materials through online Study Away account and will be notified of final acceptance from Provost's Office

 May-September Faculty should begin to advertise the short course and hold info sessions to recruit students.
 The SAO will provide faculty with information about the application process, deposits and deadlines prior to their info sessions.
 Faculty should notify the SAO of the date/time/location of info sessions so that someone from the SAO can attend the meeting and the meeting details can be advertised on the SAO website.